ArionWM/Rapidex.Data/README.md

 ## What is Rapidex.Data?

-Rapidex.Data is an Object Relational Mapping (ORM) library with a focus on *flexibility* and *ease of use*.
+Rapidex.Data is an Object Relational Mapping (ORM) framework with a focus on *flexibility* and *ease of use*.

 It allows to entity definitions with concrete (classes), JSON, YAML files or with code in runtime.
 Also entity definitions (metadata) can be change and apply in runtime.